-Com oonent Description (1) Ą Power connector Connects an AC adapter.
-(2) AC adapter/Battery light • White: The computer is connected to external power and the battery is charged from 90 to 99 percent. • Amber: The computer is connected to external power and the battery is charged from 0 to 89 percent.
+Component Description (1) Ą Power connector Connects an AC adapter.
+(2) AC adapter/Battery light White: The computer is connected to external power and the battery is fully charged.
+Amber: The computer is connected to external power and the battery is charged from 0 to 99 percent.
 Blinking amber: A battery that is the only available power source has reached a low battery level.
-When the battery reaches a critical battery level, the battery light begins blinking rapidly. • Off: The battery is fully charged.
+When the battery reaches a critical battery level, the battery light begins blinking rapidly.
 (3) Vent Enables airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
 (4) External monitor port Connects an external VGA monitor or projector.
-(5) RJ-45 (network) jack Connects a network cable. • RJ-45 (network) lights (2) • White (left): The network is connected. • Amber (right): The network is showing activity.
-(6) HƏMI HDMI port Connects an optional video or audio device, such as a high-definition television, or any compatible digital or audio component.
-(7) ss÷÷ USB 3.0 ports (2) Connect optional USB 3.0 devices and provide enhanced USB power performance.
+(5) RJ-45 (network) jack/lights Connects a network cable. • White (left): The network is connected.
+Amber (right): Activity is occurring on the network.
+(6) HDMI HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed HDMI device.
+(7) ss⇔ USB 3.0 ports (2) Each USB 3.0 port connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.